Three Rates and a Lie: Another Twist in Economic Control in Cuba

 The new exchange system announced by the Central Bank of Cuba (BCC) is presented by the regime as a structural reform to “organize the foreign exchange market” and “strengthen the Cuban peso.”

-In practice, however, it is a political maneuver to support the companies in power and simulate an openness that does not exist.
+In practice, however, it is a political maneuver to support businesses in power and to simulate an openness that does not exist.

-Three official exchange rates, a controlled "floating" market, and the promise of stability create a narrative that sounds like modernization, yet conceals the same old issues: centralism, inequality, and deceit.
+Three official exchange rates, a controlled "floating" market, and the promise of stability create a narrative that sounds like modernization, but conceals the usual: centralism, inequality, and deception.

 As of December 18, 2025, Cuba operates with three official exchange rates: